MPAS-Dev/compass/test/_sources/developers_guide/overview.rst.txt

 for a full listing of the typical entries in these dictionaries.
 Some entries are required for the compass :ref:`dev_framework` to work properly.
-Others are used to keep track of parameters of a test case or step that the user should not alter and therefore that should not be in the :ref:`configuration_files`.
+Others are used to keep track of parameters of a test case or step that the user should not alter and therefore that should not be in the :ref:`config_files`.